-The Sustainable Fisheries Goal Implementation Team works to improve the management and recovery of oysters, blue crab, menhaden, striped bass and shad by using science to make informed fishery management decisions that cross state boundaries.
+The Sustainable Fisheries Goal Implementation Team works to support the effective management and recovery of Chesapeake Bay species using ecosystem-based science to inform fishery management decisions that cross state boundaries.

 Scope and Purpose

-The Sustainable Fisheries Goal Implementation Team (GIT) is composed of the state fisheries managers from around the Bay and chaired by the director of the NOAA Chesapeake Bay Office.
-The Sustainable Fisheries GIT draws together a diverse group of managers and scientists to improve management and recovery of oysters, blue crab, menhaden, striped bass and alosines.
-It focuses on advancing ecosystem-based fisheries management by using science to make informed fishery management decisions that cross state boundaries.
+The Sustainable Fisheries Goal Implementation Team (GIT) is composed of state fisheries managers from around the Bay and chaired by the director of the NOAA Chesapeake Bay Office.
+The Sustainable Fisheries GIT draws together a diverse group of managers and scientists to coordinate and facilitate improved management of blue crab and recovery of oysters, while promoting considerations of fish habitat and forage for key managed species like menhaden, striped bass and alosines.
+The GIT focuses on advancing ecosystem-based fisheries management by using science to make informed fishery management decisions that cross state boundaries.